Your cruise in Greece

 Taking a break from the Sea

 If you start to miss land after sailing in the Cyclades, there is nothing easier than spending a day in a unique city like Athens.
-Lovers of Greek mythology will be able to immerse themselves in the fascinating ruins and history fully.
+Lovers of Greek mythology will be able to fully immerse themselves in the fascinating ruins and history.
 Take a trip towards the Acropolis and feel how they lived thousands of years ago in ancient Greece.
 History lovers will certainly not be bored here!
 Athens is also great for an active vacation, so bring comfortable walking shoes!
 Yachts and catamarans can reach the city easily because there is a marina in the Athens town of Alimos!
 The marina is located next to stores where you can do some shopping at a reasonable price.
 In this town, you can also find beaches and interesting restaurants.
 You can taste Greek cuisine's dishes and nourish yourself before the tour.
 Forget Rome, Paris or Venice!
 Athens is a cultural hotspot that is an unmissable visit for you this year.

 Weather in Greece